limamau/Rivers/README.md

 # Rivers
+River model for CliMA.

 ## Engineering (Julia)
 1. Create a JSON mapping ERA5 grid points to HydroSHEDS basins with `grid_points_to_basins()`.
 2. Compute dynamical variables for all basins with `compute_basins_timeseries()`.
-Currently using netCDF files from ERA5 Land splitten by year and month.
+Currently using netCDF files from ERA5 Land divided by year and month.
 3. Ghift GRDC from local time to UTC with `shift_grdc_to_utc()`.
 4. Connect GRDC gauges to HydroSHEDS basins with `gauges_to_basins()`.
 5. Merge ERA5 timeseries for each HydroSHEDS basin with the corresponding GRDC gauge with `merge_era5_grdc()`.